Statistical Reports: Civilian Fire Casualties - Children

 Findings from this report:

-- The relative risk of children under age 15 dying in a fire is lower than the general population.
-However, when dividing the young into subgroups, 52 percent of all child fire deaths occur to those 4 and younger.
+- In 2010, the relative risk of children under age 15 dying in a fire was 50 percent lower than the general population.
+However, when dividing the young into subgroups, 57 percent of all child fire deaths occurred to those 4 or younger.

-- When dividing the young into subgroups, fire injuries are highest in the 4 and under age group, decline in the middle years, but rise again in the 10 to 14 age group.
-This is a different pattern than deaths, which decrease as children age.
+- When dividing the young into subgroups, fire injuries were highest in the 4 or younger age group, declined in the middle years, but rose again in the 10 to 14 age group.
+This is a different pattern than deaths, which decreased as children aged.

-- Boys are at higher risk of death from fire than girls.
+- Overall, boys were at a higher risk of death from fire than girls.

-- African-American children are at an increased risk of death from fire.
+- African-American children age 4 or younger were at an increased risk of death from fire.

 - Child Fire Casualties (PDF, 165 Kb, Volume 1, Issue 17 - December 2001)